The Bankrate promise

 As noted, some policies allow a term conversion at the end of the policy’s term.
-With this option, the policy is switched to a permanent life policy as dictated by the policy documents.
-Term conversion policies may come with higher rates, but they allow the insured the option to maintain coverage after their term ends.
+With this option, the policy is switched to a permanent life policy, without requiring a medical exam.
+Term conversion policies may come with higher rates, but they allow the insured to maintain coverage after their term ends, as long as the policy was converted before the policy’s stated deadline.
 For many people, converting rather than purchasing a new policy may be cheaper.
 While health status won’t be a variable in eligibility, your new premium will be based on your age at the time of conversion.

 Purchase a new term policy